availabs/qwiAPI/README.md

 ### Geography Codes

+At least one 'geography' code is required in the dynamic route.
+Many can be specified.

 From [LEHD Public Use Data Schema V4.0.5](http://lehd.ces.census.gov/data/schema/latest/lehd_public_use_schema.html#geo_level)
-The 'geography' portion of the route is required.
-At least one 'geography' code is required.

 > Metropolitan codes are constructed from the 2-digit state FIPS code
 > and the 5-digit [CBSA](http://www.census.gov/population/metro/) code provided by the
 > Census Bureau’s Geography Division.